Table of Contents

 Reporting

-The one-off jobs report beta includes the following job costing columns:
+The one-off jobs report includes the following job costing columns:

 - Expenses total ($) - Sum of all expenses associated with that job